vmohan7/Arimaa/README.md

 CS 229 Project

-Neema is just checking this out.
+Vivek is just checking this out.
 Woopdiedoo?
 Youhoo.